Orlando Román

-Orlando Bruno Román (born November 28, 1978) is a Puerto Rican professional baseball pitcher.
+Orlando Bruno Román (born November 28, 1978) is a former Puerto Rican professional baseball pitcher.
 He has played in the Chinese Professional Baseball League (CPBL) for the Brother Elephants in 2010 and 2011, the Lamigo Monkeys in 2016, and the Chinatrust Brothers in 2017, and in Nippon Professional Baseball for the Tokyo Yakult Swallows from 2012 to 2015.
+He currently serves as the pitching coach for the Fubon Guardians of the CPBL.

 Career

 Román attended Indian Hills Community College and was drafted by the New York Mets in the 31st round (946th overall) of the 1999 Major League Baseball draft.
 He played in the Mets' minor league organization through 2006, reaching Triple-A. He pitched in the minor league systems of the Baltimore Orioles in 2007 and the Toronto Blue Jays in 2008.
 Román also pitched for the Pericos de Puebla of the Mexican League in 2007, 2008 and 2009.
 Román was a mid-season all-star in 2008 and 2009.
 In 2010, Román signed with the Brother Elephants of the Chinese Professional Baseball League and played for the team in 2011 as well.
 On January 14, 2012, Román signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
 In 4 seasons with the Swallows, Román pitched to an 18–22 record with a 3.00 ERA and 207 strikeouts in 324.0 innings pitched over 133 total games.
 Román became a free agent after the 2015 season.
 Román signed with the Lamigo Monkeys of the Chinese Professional Baseball League for the 2016 season.
 On April 1, 2017, Román signed with the Chinatrust Brothers of the Chinese Professional Baseball League.